Retroplaya135/CogniVault_AI-Agent/README.md

 ## Features

 - **Persistent Storage:**
-  Uses SQLite (via SQLAlchemy) to store tasks, memories, and logs in a structured and queryable format.
+  Uses SQLAlchemy to persist tasks, memories, and logs in a SQL database.

+- **REST API:**
+  A Flask-based API to create new tasks and retrieve task, memory, and log data.

-- **Task Processing:**
+- **Background Task Processing:**
-  Processes tasks by generating simulated responses using a dummy language model function (`generate_response`).
+  A background worker continuously polls for pending tasks, processes them using a dummy language model, updates task statuses, and stores results.

-- **Memory & Logging:**
+- **Robust Logging:**
-  Persists outcomes as “memories” and logs all processing steps for auditability and further analysis.
+  Logs agent operations to both the console and a rotating log file (`ai_agent.log`).

-- **Extensible Design:**
+- **Configurable Settings:**
-  Serves as a foundation for more advanced AI agents that “remember” context, learn from past decisions, and continuously evolve.
+  Easily configure database URL, polling interval, server host/port, and debug mode via environment variables.

 ---